The Natural Sciences Programme

 Welcome to the Natural Sciences website

-The BSc and MSci Natural Sciences degree programmes allows you to combine subjects to design your own broad based (two or three subjects) degree programme or follow one of a large number of Joint Honours degrees.
+The BSc and MSci Natural Sciences degree programmes allows you to combine subjects to design your own broad based (two or more) degree programme or follow one of a large number of Joint Honours degrees.
 Put simply, if you are a scientist and want to combine more than one subject at Durham University then you need to apply for Natural Sciences.

 About Natural Sciences: BSc and MSci Degree Programme Structure; examples of pathways; Subjects and modules;